CopperEgg/apidocs/revealuptime/probes.md

 #### Optional parameters:

 check_contents
-: A string parameter used to enable / disable GET content-checking, and to specify the type of content check made. check_contents may have one of three values:
+: A string parameter used to enable / disable GET content-checking and to specify the type of content check made. check_contents may have one of three values:

  * null: no content check is made